sandeepchittilla/carvana-image-segmentation/README.md

 - Defining a CNN with U-Net Architecture
 - Training, Model Validation and Quality Assesment Metrics (IoU, F1, PR curves)
 - Predictions on images outside Carvana Dataset

+There is also a .py notebook to easily identify changes between commits